-Jerry Olson has been entertaining crowds at rodeos since before he was in kindergarten.
+Jerry Wayne Olson has been entertaining crowds at rodeos since before he was in kindergarten.

 Once you get it in your blood, you just cant get rid of it, his wife, Judy Olson, said of the rodeo spirit.

-Now 57, Jerry Olson is the featured act for the Georgia National Rodeo, which opened Thursday and continues through Saturday at the Georgia National Fairgrounds and Agricenter in Perry.
+Now 57, Jerry Olson is the featured act for the Georgia National Rodeo, which is Thursday through Saturday at the Georgia National Fairgrounds and Agricenter in Perry.

 Jerry Olson brings with him two horses, a palomino quarter horse named Justin Boots and a miniature horse called Lickity Split.